TeresaWehmeier/MechaCar_Statistical_Analysis/README.md

 #### Required Data
 Data will include
-* A sampling of vehicle models similar to MechCar's model, with a mininum sample of 30 observations
+* A sampling of vehicle models similar to MechaCar's model, with a mininum sample of 30 observations
 * Each observation must include a result for each of the three independent variables